cvs-health/testaro/README.md

 - none: HTML CodeSniffer
 The tool also reproduces an excerpt of the element code.

+###### Element identification

-While the above properties can help you find the offending element, Testaro makes this easier by adding, insofar as possible, two standard element identifiers to each standard instance:
+While the above properties can help you find the offending element, Testaro makes this easier by adding, where practical, two standard element identifiers to each standard instance:
 - `boxID`: a compact representation of the x, y, width, and height of the element bounding box, if the element can be identified and is visible.
 - `pathID`: the XPath of the element, if the element can be identified.

 These standard identifiers can help you determine whether violations reported by different tools belong to the same element or different elements.
 The `boxID` property can also support the making of images of the violating elements.

+Some tools limit the efficacy of the current algorithm for standard identifiers:
+- HTML CodeSniffer does not report element locations, and the reported code excerpts exclude all text content.
+- Nu Html Checker reports line and column boundaries of element start tags and truncates element text content in reported code excerpts.

+###### Standardization configuration

 Each job can specify how Testaro is to handle report standardization.
 A job can contain a `standard` property, with one of the following values to determine which results the report will include:
 - `'also'`: original and standard.